qgis/QGIS-Website/README.md

 text-color | Use a CSS colour e.g. white or #FFFFFF background-color | Use a CSS colour e.g. white or #FFFFFF image | Place your images into static/img and then references it like this "/img/some-image.png"

+## Customising CSS

+Put your customizations in ```themes/qgis/assets/css/custom.css```.

+We use a hugo minification and combining  workflow - see the header layout in ´´´themes/qgis/layouts/partials/header.html´´´.

+## Custom